DeadClap/tblrp-docs/penal.md

 1. A person who avoids apprehension from an officer by non-vehicular means or resists apprehension by any physical means is guilty under this code section is guilty under this code section.
 2. This charge does not include the attempt to flee and elude by vehicular means, which is (8)29.
 Evading a Peace Officer.

-\- Violations of Penal Code (4)08 is a misdemeanor with 60 seconds imprisonment and a $1,000 fine.
+\- Violations of Penal Code (4)08 is a misdemeanor with 1 Month imprisonment and a $1,000 fine.

 NOTE: Resisting with physical violence can additionally result in assault and/or battery charges.
 This section does not apply to citizen's arrest.
 Resisting a citizen’s arrest may be considered battery when unreasonable force is used.